 - 1. The data as set forth in Article 19(2) shall be published regularly by the Core CCC on a dedicated online communication platform representing all Core TSOs.
-To enable market participants to have a clear understanding of the published data, the handbook that has been prepared and published by Core TSOs on this communication platform in the framework of article 25(1) of the DA CCM, shall be extended with the information related to the LTCC, using the same format and data platform. - In accordance with Article 3(f) of the FCA Regulation, the Core CCC shall publish at least the following data items shall be published after each LTCC by the Core CCC, in addition to the data items and definitions of set out in Commission Regulation (EU) No 543/2013 on submission and publication of data in electricity markets: - (a) CNECsCNECs' names; - (b) CNECs EIC codes; - (b) CNECs' Energy Identification Codes (EIC); - (c) indication if a CNEC is redundant or not, including the information on a CGM; - (d) GSK relative weights among the TSOs belonging to the same bidding zone; - (c)(e) detailed breakdown of the final FB parameters per CNEC: RAM, Imax, U, cosφ, Fmax, Fref, F{0,Core}, respective reliability marginF(0,Core), FRM, F{AAC}, RAM, minRAM application, zone-to-slackzone PTDFs; - (d) allocation constraints; - (f) NTC valuesexternal constraints including their calculation details (reasoning, methodology and results) in accordance with Article 6; - (e)(g) flow-based parameters applied in case of activation of the fallback procedure in accordance with Article 16(3)-.); - (h) maximum non-simultaneous bilateral exchanges on Core bidding zone borders, pursuant to Article 20(9) of the CACM Regulation; - (i) forecast information contained in the CGM: - i. vertical load for each Core bidding zone and each TSO; - ii. production for each Core bidding zone and each TSO; - iii. reference net positions of all bidding zones in the synchronous area of Continental Europe and reference exchanges for all HVDC interconnectors within the synchronous area of Continental Europe and between the synchronous area of Continental Europe and other synchronous areas; and - (j) information about the capacity validation, as provided in Article 17. - 2.
-The Core CCC shall publish the data items listed in paragraph 1 on a monthly basis, after each LTCC, on a dedicated online communication platform representing all Core TSOs.
-To facilitate the readability of the published data, the Core TSOs shall include the information related to the LTCC in the handbook which is published on the communication platform in the framework of the DA CCM, using the same data format.
+To enable market participants to have a clear understanding of the published data, the handbook that has been prepared and published by Core TSOs on this communication platform in the framework of article 25(1) of the DA CCM, shall be extended with the information related to the LTCC, using the same format and data platform. - In accordance with Article 3(f) of the FCA Regulation, the Core CCC shall publish at least the following data items-shall be published after each LTCC by the Core CCC. in addition to the data items and definitions of set out in Commission Regulation (EU) No 543/2013 on submission and publication of data in electricity markets: - (a) CNECsCNECs' names; - 1.
+CNECs EIC codes; - (b) CNECs' Energy Identification Codes (EIC); - (c) indication if a CNEC is redundant or not, including the information on a CGM; - (d) GSK relative weights among the TSOs belonging to the same bidding zone; - (b)(e) detailed breakdown of the final FB parameters per CNEC: RAM, Imax, U, cosφ, Fmax, Fref, F{0,Core}, respective reliability margin F(0,Core), FRM, F{AAC}, RAM, minRAM application, zone-to-slackzone PTDFs; - 2. allocation constraints; - (f) NTC values external constraints including their calculation details (reasoning, methodology and results) in accordance with Article 6; - (e)(g) flow-based parameters applied in case of activation of the fallback procedure in accordance with Article 16(3)-.); - (h) maximum non-simultaneous bilateral exchanges on Core bidding zone borders, pursuant to Article 20(9) of the CACM Regulation; - (i) forecast information contained in the CGM: - i. vertical load for each Core bidding zone and each TSO; - ii. production for each Core bidding zone and each TSO; - iii. reference net positions of all bidding zones in the synchronous area of Continental synchronous area of Continental Europe and between the synchronous area of